gradle/gradle/design-docs/gradle-2.0.md

 ## Remove support for running Gradle on Java 5

 Would still be able to compile for Java 5.
 Would need to improve cross-compilation support.

-## Remove usages of JNA and JNA-Posix

-Replace all usages of JNA and JNA-Posix with native-platform.
-Currently, this means that console support and UNIX file permissions with JVMs earlier than Java 7 will not be supported on the following platforms:

-* Linux-ia64
-* Solaris-x86, -amd64, -sparc, -sparcv9
-* FreeBSD-i386, -amd64

 ## Decorate classes at load time instead of subclassing